Half Yearly Meeting

-Group activities include Thanksgiving dinner, preparing meals together, canoeing, hiking, campfire gatherings, and much more.
-Youth and intergenerational activities are planned.
-Friends bring workshops, worship-sharing, music, ideas, crafts, music and games to share.
+Group activities include Thanksgiving dinner, preparing meals together, workshops, worship sharing, canoeing, hiking, swimming, bonfire, a ‘Talent’ Show, art, music, games, — and more!
+Friends bring their ideas, crafts, music and games to share.
 There’s unprogrammed time for spontaneous activities, enjoying nature, and just relaxing.

-At least half of the program involves environmental education, a requirement to use the Youth Camp.
+Half of our activities focus on the environment, a requirement to use the Youth Camp.
 Wekiwa Springs State Park is an ideal setting: 7800 acres of wild Florida at the headwaters of the Wekiwa River, with 19 distinct plant communities and an abundance of wildlife.

 All the details

 Thanksgiving dinner kicks off HYM at 6 p.m. on Thursday.
 Here’s how it works:

 - Some Friends arrive early (2pm) to cook the main meal.

 - Turkey, dressing, mashed potatoes, gravy, cranberry sauce, & a vegetable are provided.

 - Everyone else brings cold sides, desserts, bread, salads, vegetables, casseroles, etc. Did we mention dessert?
 Bring prepared dishes only—there’s no extra space in the kitchen.